A small shrub growing to 1 metre tall by up to 1 metre wide with square / 4-angled branches.

 The soil must be well drained and have an even supply of moisture.
 If they dry out, they will surely die.
 Plating on a slight slope is said to work well.

 For a longer life, the best way to grow them is in a medium sized pot, say 30 cm in diameter where drainage and moisture can be controlled.
 A sheltered patio or courtyard that receives at least a few hours sunlight a day would be ideal

 The conventional wisdom is, think deeply about which species to plant and the location to plant it.

 Boronias (including Cyanothamnus) can be propagated from cuttings but with limited success with most but not all species.

-This species, until 2020, went by the name Boronia anethifolia.
-It has also previously been called Boronia anemonifolia var. anethifolia
+Editor’s note: This species, until 2020, went by the name Boronia anethifolia.
+It has also previously been called Boronia anemonifolia var. anethifolia.

-As the name Cyanothamnus anethifolius had already being used and published for a different taxon (which is now Cyanothamnus ramosus), this species has been renamed Cyanothamnus quadrangulus.
+As the name Cyanothamnus anethifolius had already being applied and published for a different taxon (which, to add more confusion, is now Cyanothamnus ramosus), this species has been renamed Cyanothamnus quadrangulus.

 Most Cyanothamnus species would die in a fire and likely regenerate from the seedbank.

 Cyanothamnus – cyano from Ancient Greek. kuáneos meaning “dark blue” and -thamnus (Θάμνος) meaning “bush” or “shrub” – referring to many species in the genus having blue flowers.

 quadrangulus – Latin – meaning “four-angled” or “square” and refers to the square-like stems of this species.